 - You will be asked to upload a photo of your practice in action.
 Please have a .jpg file ready to upload.
-If you do not have a photo that represents your practice, you can upload a photo of your school.
-If your photo includes students, be sure to follow your school/district policies for releasing photos since this photo may appear on Character.org’s website, in publications, and in the ceremony should your practice be selected.
+If you do not have a photo that represents your practice, you can upload a photo of your school or organization.
+If your photo includes youth, be sure to follow relevant policies for releasing photos since this photo may appear on Character.org’s website, in publications, and in the ceremony should your practice be selected.

 - Please note that contact information and overview information entered in this application may appear on Character.org’s website and in Character.org publications if your practice is selected as a National Promising Practice.

 - You may save and return to your application as many times as you wish until you push the “submit” button at the end of the application.
 Once an application has been submitted, it cannot be edited.
 You may, however, create new applications for other practices.
-A school (or district) may submit multiple applications for different practices, although no more than two will be selected in a given year.
+A school, district or organization may submit multiple applications for different practices, although no more than two will be selected in a given year.

 BENEFITS FOR RECIPIENTS

-- National recognition at Character.org’s annual conference, the National Forum on Character Education
+- National recognition at Character.org’s annual conference, the National Forum on Character.

 - Certificate, suitable for framing, and the opportunity to order a banner for your school

-- Basic contact and demographic information about you and your school/organization and the students you serve
+- Basic contact and demographic information about you and your school, district or organization and the youth you serve

 - A one-sentence and a one-paragraph description of your practice